[Part 2: House Plants & Flowers coming soon]

 Effect: Drooling, lethargy, stumbling, nausea, vomiting, weakness, lowered body temperature, bloat, death.

-Because: Expands and produces gas in the digestive system causing abdominal pain and possible obstruction or rupture of the stomach or intestine, can ferment sugars creating a secondary problem of ethanol (alcohol) poisoning.
+pain and possible obstruction or rupture of the stomach or intestine, can ferment sugars creating a secondary problem of ethanol (alcohol) poisoning.

 Dose to cause reaction: A pingpong sized ball can easily kill a cat or small dog.